top of page

 But that nasty voice keeps getting in the way, right?

-Being neurodivergent can often mean that you are more sensitive to the inner critic than your neurotypical writer siblings, and that was definitely true for me.
-For a long time it sent me running for the hills - aka playing sudoku in a mire of self-loathing and getting zero writing done.
+Being neurodivergent often means we are more sensitive to the inner critic than our neurotypical writer siblings, and that was definitely true for me.
+For a long time I played sudoku in a mire of self-loathing instead of writing.

 So...I have put together a free mini-guide in which you will learn: